 At various times throughout the year, beyond regular language classes for children and adults, the DANK Haus offers a range of enrichment courses to deepen an appreciation and understanding of German culture.
 Read some of the course descriptions below, and watch our events page and newsletter to learn about taking part in these special opportunities.
 Our successful Kulturküche series is also offered on a monthly basis, to introduce people to the recipes and techniques of German cuisine.

-More than just a lecture, attendees will engage in hands-on activities to discover their own German connection.
-Though not offered as an accredited college level course for degree seeking college or grad students, this experience should simply provide an opportunity for laypersons to broaden their general knowledge and basic understanding of the very foundations of Western European civilization.
+Do you have an interest in the history of the German people?
+In learning more about your historical roots or ancestry?
+Much more than a DNA test can tell you?
+Join us for a series of courses that explores the history of the German speaking peoples from pre-historic times to their more recent past.
+Though not offered as an accredited college level course for degree seeking college or graduate students, this experience provides an excellent opportunity for laypersons to broaden their general knowledge and basic understanding of the key role the German people played in laying the very foundations of Western European civilization.